gnoeyp/krypto/README.md

 # KRypto

 Encrypt your Korean message using your own encryption key.
-The key is a permutation of Korean consonant characters.
+A key is a permutation of Korean consonant characters.

 # Stack